infra-geo-ouverte/igo2/docs/interactiveTour_config.rst

         {
           "element": "menu-button",
           "intro": "element est un ID",
-          "introEnglish": "this is an ID element"
+          "introEnglish": "this is an ID element",
           "position": "right"
         },
         {